JAGUARAVI/EasyEmbedPages/README.md

     description: "Insert long text here",
     image: "https://example.com/your_large_image.png",
     thumbnail: "https://example.com/your_small_thumbnail.png",

-    allowStop: true, // enable if you want the stop button to appear used to stop the interactive process
-    time: 300000, // the idle time after which you want to stop the interactive process
-    ratelimit: 1500 // ratelimit (in milliseconds) to prevent reaction spam, optional. (anything greater than 2 is not recommended)
 },
 (embed) => {
     // this function will codeblock the whole description!